 directed by Adil Mansoor

-Horsegirl is a trans woman in her thirties who lives with her father, Cowdaddy, in a small town in Southern Pennsylvania.
-She falls in love with a do-gooder named Bethel who physically transforms Horsegirl into the person (or thing) they want her to be.
-Cowdaddy attempts to pull his daughter back to him and Horsegirl must decide for herself what a happy life looks like.
+Horsegirl, a trans woman in her thirties, lives a life of routine alongside her father, Cowdaddy, in a forgotten town in Southern Pennsylvania—until she falls in love with a new-to-town teacher, triggering a physical transformation in the wake of which Horsegirl must decide for herself what a happy life looks like.

 George Orwell’s biting satire, adapted by Nelson Bond